James T. Elwell: Legislator

-He also supported legislation to begin construction of the state's trunk highway net.
+He also supported legislation to begin construction of the state's trunk highway system.
 Aside from the park system, the city of Minneapolis applied the Elwell Law to other public works projects through a period when the city doubled in population.
 The Minneapolis Star eulogized Elwell's role in creating the public financing "under which the major share of Minneapolis' expansions and improvements have been carried out for 20 years," and that "scores of projects, which have marked the development of Minneapolis and the state, bear witness to his ambition, persistence and keen intellect."

 Personal life

 Elwell married Lizzie A. Alden on June 28, 1882.
 They had four sons and four daughters, James T. Jr., Edwin S., Laurance R., Watson R., Mrs. George E. Cook, Mrs. Howard N. Weigel, Mrs. Theodore E. Ford and Mary I.

 Elwell died on August 10, 1933, at his 14th Avenue SE home in Minneapolis.
 He was buried in Lakewood Cemetery.